best-practice-and-impact/ons-spark/_sources/spark-overview/when-to-use-spark.md

 Typical usage:

 - A project team could use PySpark to process a large admin dataset through various stages that make up a data pipeline.
-- Throughout the various stages of the pipeline the data are written out to the file system or database in the form of tables, these are called intermediate tables.
+- Throughout the various stages of the pipeline the data are written out to the file system or database in the form of tables, these are called intermediate outputs.
-- Some simple quality assurance checks are carried out on the intermediate tables using Impala SQL to make sure the pipeline is producing the desired result.
+- Some simple quality assurance checks are carried out on the intermediate outputs using Impala SQL to make sure the pipeline is producing the desired result.
 - Towards the latter stages of the pipeline the data are aggregated and therefore small enough to use the pandas library in Python instead of PySpark.
 - The final outputs are quality assured and disclosure checked using Excel before being exported out of the secure environment.